ipspace/blog/content/posts/2021/01/xml-json-cisco-nexus.md

 **Notes**

-* As before, I removed the contents of *‌vlanshowplist-ifidx* tag.
+* As before, I removed the contents of *vlanshowplist-ifidx* tag.
 * While Nexus OS displays nicely formatted XML document, its JSON printout is a mess.
 I decided to send it through `jq` so you'll be able to see what's going on without parsing levels of curly brackets by hand.
 * As Thomas pointed out in a comment, you could use **| json-pretty** filter and get a decent-looking JSON printout from the device itself.
 * **connect.sh** is my script that extracts host IP address and SSH parameters from Ansible inventory and uses them to connect to the device or execute a SSH command.
-You'll find it in my [netsim-tools](https://github.com/ipspace/netsim-tools) repository.
+You'll find it in my [netsim-tools](https://github.com/ipspace/netlab) repository.

 But what happens when you execute the same command on a vanilla switch with a single VLAN?
 Here's what you get back: